Claude Skills explained: the 2026 builder's guide

 Hand-write it.
 Open a text editor, write the SKILL.md, save it in ~/.claude/skills/your-skill/.
 Works for short skills.
 Falls apart at length because you have to articulate decisions you'd normally make on autopilot.

 We call the captured layer decision traces: visible tool calls plus the interview-extracted rationale.
-Walkthrough in How to Create a Claude Skill.
+Walkthrough in how to create a Claude Skill.

 FAQ